Table of Contents Show

 Full-time enrolled freshmen must live on campus, and they are automatically billed for room and board.

-Some notable alumni of the University of Massachusetts Amherst include actor-producer Richard Gere, biologist Jeff Corwin and UMass has alumni who have played/are playing professional field hockey and ice hockey.
+Some notable alumni of the University of Massachusetts Amherst include actor-producer Richard Gere, biologist Jeff Corwin, and UMass, who have played/are playing professional field hockey and ice hockey.
 Some of them include Cale Makar, Mario Ferraro, and Conor Sheary.